physbuzz/mathandcode.com/_posts/2024-04-21-waveequationint.md

 at the link connecting phi[3,3] to phi[4,3].*)
 ```

-So that method is what I'm using as the "ground truth" for integration in arbitrary lattices and arbitrary dimension.
+So this is the method that I'm using for the "ground truth", which could be conveniently and flexibly adapted to integration on arbitrary lattices, arbitrary dimension, and to include other forces.

+**Fun Idea:** I think that the equation describing Chladni pattern waves on a thin steel plate is $\mu\ddot{\phi}=D(\nabla^2)^2\phi$.
+So, what's the relativistically invariant version of that equation?
+Once you figure that out it begs the question, what do Chladni patterns around a black hole look like?